evan-pooon/indoor-location/README.md

 - Other attempts to improve model accuracy by introducing more variables

 ## **Input Data**
-All notebooks read from folder `input`
+All notebooks read data from folder `input`
 - Download training & test datasets from [UCI site](https://archive.ics.uci.edu/ml/machine-learning-databases/00310/)
 - `phoneMap.csv` and `userMap.csv` are additional mapping files created from information given by main page (site above)